Fascinating history & culture of a little-known East European country

 - Day 5: Friday 6 September

 - In the morning our bus takes us a short distance south into Rhodope Mountains to the eleventh century Bachkovo Monastery, an attractive ensemble of buildings where the refectory and ossuary will be specially opened for us.
-After a group lunch locally we drive to Sofia, where we spend three nights at the 4* Hotel Crystal Palace, conveniently situated for exploring the centre of the city.
+After a group lunch locally we drive to Sofia, where we spend three nights at the 4* Central Park Hotel conveniently situated for exploring the centre of the city.
 The evening will be free.

 - Day 6: Saturday 7 September